 This is has been a question many of our school clients have been wrestling with.
 Do we need to appoint a GDPR Data Protection Officer (“DPO”) and, if not, is there any virtue in appointing one anyway?
 With new DPO vacancies being advertised online with salaries starting from £30k and anywhere up to £100k+ this is a question which will have serious cost as well as compliance implications.

-The simple answer is that we are all waiting for some clearer guidance from the ICO.
-The Article 29 Working Party has published guidelines on DPOs, but the question of whether schools or charities should appoint a DPO will be an issue fact and degree.
+The simple answer is that we are all waiting for some clearer guidance from the ICO The Article 29 Working Party has published guidelines on DPOs, but the issue of whether schools or charities should appoint a DPO will come down to the judgment of each organisation.
 Do your “core activities” consist of large scale, regular and systematic processing of personal data?
 Do your “core activities” consist of large scale processing of special categories of data (relating to health, sex life, religion, etc.)?
-Whatever your interpretation of your situation, the Article 29 Working Party guidance suggests, sensibly, that the issue should at least be considered and the decision properly documented.
+Whatever your interpretation of your situation, the Article 29 Working Party guidance , sensibly, that the issue should at least be considered and the decision properly documented.

 6. Other new (and some less recent) guidance